 How Can I Apply for a Loan

-To start the loan process, fill out the Drainage Loan Application Form (applications must be made on the prescribed form) and return to the Municipal Office to the attention of the Deputy Clerk.
+To start the loan process, fill out the Drainage Loan Application Form (applications must be made on the prescribed form) and return to the Municipal Office to the attention of the Clerks Department.
 Applications must be submitted to Council for approval.

 Tile Drainage Loan Process